nswerner/handmade/NOTES.md

     16) Vertical Overflow of Description

-    17) ProductShow CompDidUpdate throws an error when trying to setState of SelectedPicture to 0, even on a promise of the new data coming back
+    17) -COMPLETE- ProductShow CompDidUpdate throws an error when trying to setState of SelectedPicture to 0, even on a promise of the new data coming back
         - error claims to try render an object

-    18) User photos
+    18) -COMPLETE- User photos
+        -pass on this for now, come back to it as a bonus feature

     19) -COMPLETE- !important - rendering preview of multiple files
         - suspect I'm having an issue in my container but I'm not sure how to pass that information forward.